akeating/peap/README.md

 # PEAP - Phoenix Elixir Angular Postgres
-A poc implementation of phoenix with angular2, webpack, graphql, jwt, typescript, scss, postgres, and a few other things.
+A proof-of-concept implementation of phoenix with angular2, webpack, graphql, jwt, typescript, scss, postgres, and a few other things.

-Modified from the original implementation to move into an umbrella structure.
-Following the spirit of "phoenix is not your application", the app was refactored into two applications; interface and domain.
+Following the spirit of "phoenix is not your application", the original poc was refactored into an umbrella structure with two applications; interface and domain.

 Requires `elixir`, `node` and `postgres`, e.g.
 ```